Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 Both Wix and GoDaddy provide built-in analytics and reporting tools to help you keep track of your website traffic, conversions and user behavior.

-GoDaddy’s analytics tool is called ‘GoDaddy Insight’, which provides you with reports on:
+GoDaddy’s analytics tool is called ‘GoDaddy Insight’, and provides you with reports on:

 In addition to these individual reports, GoDaddy’s Insight tool also creates an overall ‘insight score’ out of 100 for your business, and provides you with an action plan for improving your score relative to competitors in your sector — all of which is particularly useful to website owners who are new to digital marketing and website analytics.